amscanne/placement-controller/README.md

 15,000 nodes might be misconfigured, this would result in an attempt to set the placement policy on a node every 40 seconds.

+View container logs for replicas of placement-contoller deployment identify these failures.

 ## Installation

 **These instructions assume [Workload